shengt25/yocto-docker/README.md

 This will build and start both Yocto and NFS containers.
 After that, the Yocto container will be activated in your terminal.
 The container will be automatically shutdown when you exit the terminal.

+Inside the container, you will be logged in as user `yocto` (password: `yocto`).

 The `/nfs` directory is already mounted inside the Yocto container, so don't worry about the NFS setup in labs.
 Follow the rest of the tutorial to build images.

+**Important Note for Labs:**
+We are using NFSv4 while the labs uses NFSv3.
+When configuring the NFS mount on the target device, simply change `nfsvers=3` to `nfsvers=4`, when appending mount options in `extlinux/extlinux.conf.`

 #### Option 2: Remote Setup
 ```